Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Methodology

-After selecting the best hyperparameters, we produce \textit{out-of-fold (OOF) probabilities} and fit an \textit{isotonic regression calibrator} on those OOF scores.
-We then train a final model on training and validation sets, apply isotonic calibration to scores on the conformal prediction and calibration subset, and compute both the decision thresholds, $\tau$, and conformal quantiles, $\hat{q}(\alpha)$, from that data, keeping outer-test for final evaluation.
-Figure~\ref{fig:cv} depicts the set splitting process.
+Successively, within each outer fold, probability calibration is learned using training data only.
+After selecting hyperparameters on the proper-training subset, we compute out-of-fold (OOF) probabilities on the proper-training subset using the selected hyperparameters and fit an isotonic regression mapping on these OOF predictions.
+We then refit the classifier on the full proper-training subset, obtain raw probabilities for the disjoint conformal calibration subset, and transform them using the isotonic mapping to yield calibrated probabilities.
+Decision thresholds $\tau$ (e.g., Youden's operating point) and conformal quantiles $\hat{q}(\alpha)$ are estimated exclusively from this conformal calibration subset and are subsequently applied to the calibrated probabilities of the held-out outer-test coughers for final evaluation.
+Figure~\ref{fig:cv} depicts the set splitting process for one fold.